-• In FFY 2006 the average hourly earnings of those served by the DBVI VR program that resulted in employment outcomes was \$12.83, a 3.0% increase from \$12.47 in FFY 2005.

-- During the summer of 2007, 53 students participated in the DBVI sponsored Summer Work program.
-This was a 50.9% increase over the 27 students who participated in the 2006 program.
-Summer work is an important experience that assists blind and vision impaired high school students in making a smooth transition from school to work. - At the end of FFY 2007 the Virginia Industries for the Blind (VIB) employed 102 legally blind individuals at its two plants and satellite operations compared to 103 at the end of FFY 2006, a .99% decrease.
-Some attrition has occurred in FY 2005 but the long term trend is upward. - The average annual earnings of the 63 blind vending stand operators employed in the Randolph-Sheppard Program in FFY 2006 was \$47,801.
+- In FFY 2008 the average hourly earnings of those served by the DBVI VR program that resulted in employment outcomes was \$13.43, a 7.27% increase from \$12.77 in FFY 2007. - During the summer of 2008, 47 students participated in the DBVI sponsored Summer Work program.
+This was a 50.9% decrease of 6 students students who participated in the 2007 program.
+Summer work is an important experience that assists blind and vision impaired high school students in making a smooth transition from school to work. - At the end of FFY 2009 the Virginia Industries for the Blind (VIB) employed 98 legally blind individuals at its two plants and satellite operations compared to 102 at the end of FFY 2007, a 3.9% decrease. - The average annual earnings of the 63 blind vending stand operators employed in the Randolph-Sheppard Program in FFY 2006 was \$47,801.
 This is a 10.13% increase over the average annual earnings of \$43,405 in FFY 2005.
 Increased competition, fixed costs and tighter margins have affected vendor income. - For several years we have been challenged to meet the demand for the essential Braille textbooks and support material that blind students need in order to achieve educational success.
 DBVI has historically loaned Virginia's schools the Braille textbooks they need to teach students who are blind.
 Over the past decade the cost of Braille textbooks has substantially increased and Virginia's Standards of Learning requirements have become more complex placing greater demand on our resources.
 DBVI and the Department of Education have been working collaboratively to address this need.
-For FY2008 DOE has made available additional federal funds to produce/purchase Braille textbooks.
-This may not become a permanent solution for this issue. - The Rehabilitation Teaching/Independent Living Program served 2,784 individuals during FY 07.
+For FY2009 DOE has made available additional federal funds to produce/purchase Braille textbooks.
+This may not become a permanent solution for this issue. - The Rehabilitation Teaching/Independent Living Program served 2,530 individuals during FY 09.
 Program service recipients received the following services that enhanced their independence: individualized needs assessment, adjustment counseling, information and referral, advocacy, outreach, orientation and mobility, independent living skills training, Braille, keyboarding, script writing, home management skills, assistive technology services and devices, and other specialized services.